 Personalized Therapy Sessions

-Once you complete the detoxification program, you move into the therapeutic phase of recovery.
+Once you complete the detoxification program, you move into the therapeutic recovery phase.
 Through a medication-assisted treatment plan in West Palm Beach, therapy gives you a chance to recover from more than the physical aspects of addiction.

 Psychological causes of drug or alcohol abuse are addressed.
 These sessions give you opportunities to discuss the underlying reasons why you developed a substance use problem.
 Additionally, you can learn coping mechanisms to help you heal.